Emmelhainz, Celia

 Supervisory Anthropologist

 Celia Emmelhainz manages the National Anthropological Archives and Human Studies Film Archives in the Smithsonian's National Museum of Natural History.
-As an anthropologist, Emmelhainz has conducted fieldwork in Mongolia, Kazakhstan, and the United States.
-Her research includes projects on migration, missionaries, and multilevel marketing; on human names and naming; on labor in cultural heritage work; and on issues in managing and sharing field research materials.
+She has done research in Mongolia, Kazakhstan, and the United States.
+Her research includes projects on migration, missionaries, and multilevel marketing; on human names and naming; on labor in cultural heritage work; and on securing and sharing field research materials.
 She has led workshops on research and data archiving in Poland, Greece, Kazakhstan, and the United States.

 Positions